 Improve and simplify tax legislation;

-Improve international tax cooperation in order to enhance good governance in the tax area i.e. the principles of transparency, exchange of information and fair tax competition;
+Improve international tax cooperation in order to enhance good governance in the tax area i.e. the principles of transparency, exchange of information and fair tax competition; including create preconditions to combat tax avoidance through automatic exchange of information (AEOI ).

-Improve capacity of the tax administration, in particular by moving towards a more focused, risk based system for tax control and audits;
+Improve capacity of the tax administration, in particular by moving towards a more focused, risk based system for tax control, VAT refund and audits;

 Strengthen cooperation with the European Anti-Fraud Office (OLAF) in counteracting and fighting fraud and smuggling of excisable products;